William Menzie Webb, 1879-1912: Combining Daring Vision and Courageous Action

 The Gibraltar Church was meeting for worship in an old coffee house when Webb became pastor there.
 Webb led them to erect a beautiful edifice which became the pride of the district.
 Church membership grew as people responded to the proclamation of the Gospel.
 Such was the rate of growth that, after a few years, Webb suggested that some of the members who had to walk for several miles to church should withdraw from the Gibraltar Church and form a church in Watt Town, some five miles away.
 One of the members, a Mr. Jarrett, donated land for the construction of a church building and the people, in appreciation, called the church Jarretton Baptist Church.

-A visionary, Webb continued to plan for the expansion of the ministry of the church.
+A visionary, Webb continued to plan for the expansion of the ministry of the churches he served.
 Recognizing that the Stewart Town church building was too small to accommodate the worshippers, he influenced some members of the church to unite in forming another church in the district of Keith, a few miles from Stewart Town.
 There they erected a church building which brought corporate worship in the community nearer to people who were not likely to travel on foot over the distance from Keith to Stewart Town.

 William Webb